-The bottom line is that there are too many tonewoods, pickup models, foot pedals, amps, etc. that affect your tone to give a general answer.
-Now, if you are entirely at a loss, we recommend starting with the .022uf capacitor to see what you think and go from there.
+The bottom line is that there are too many tonewoods, pickup models, foot pedals, amps, etc., that affect your tone to give a general answer.
+If you’re entirely at a loss, we recommend starting with the .022uf capacitor to see what you think and go from there.
 If the tone is too dark, try a .015 or a .01uf capacitor instead.
 If your tone is too bright, try the .033 or .047uf capacitor.

 Choosing the Capacitor That’s Best for You

 There are many types of capacitors available to the guitar player, including ceramic disc, mylar, paper in oil, aluminum, and more.
-Unfortunately, there are just as many heated battles over what type is the best.
-Once again, we recommend that you use what is available to you and use your ears to proceed from there.
+Unfortunately, there are just as many heated battles over which type works the best.
+Once again, we recommend that you use what’s available to you, and to use your ears to make the final decision.